A complete guide to setting up and using EasyDMARC

 0 min read

 Do you want to enhance your email security and prevent third parties from sending emails in your name, while improving the deliverability of your legitimate emails?
 In that case, using EasyDMARC is the way to go.
 In this article, we give you a head start by discussing the most frequently asked questions about DMARC and EasyDMARC.
-You will learn more about how DMARC records work and how to get the most out of this tool.
+You’ll get a quick rundown on how DMARC records work and how you can configure them to get the most out of this tool.

 What is EasyDMARC?